angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 like Leovold, Emissary of Trest as this disrupts our combo and provides a not-insignificant pressure on our life total.
 Often, if presented with the opportunity with an early Doomsday you should take it.
-Cavern of Souls means that you can commit to a pass the turn pile across multiple turns and still manage to circumnavigate the majority of what interaction they can bring.
+Cavern of Souls means that you can commit to a pass-the-turn pile across multiple turns and still manage to circumnavigate the majority of what interaction they can bring.

 Any green based examples of this archetype also tend to run Endurance so watch